rsdoiel/antenna/socal_north.md

 ---

-## Harvey Weinstein is on trial again.
-Opening arguments start Wednesday
+## Harvey Weinstein's trial is underway in Manhattan

 date: 2025-04-23, updated: 2025-04-23, from: The LAist